best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Visual representation of a function, from [Wikipedia Functions (mathematics)](https://en.wikipedia.org/wiki/Function_(mathematics))
 ```

-- Objects (often defined by classes)
+Objects (often defined by classes):
   - can have associated attributes (variables that belong to the object)
   - can have associated methods (functions that belong to the object)
   - maintain association between data (stored in the object's attributes) and a particular set of tasks (the object's methods)
-    - the basis of object-oriented programming (OOP)
+  - are the basis of object-oriented programming (OOP)

 ```{figure} ./_static/class_car.png